OlzyInnovation/bincom_questionnaire/readme.md

 Q: **What was your role in the project**

-A: *I was the lead developer on this project*
+A: *I was the lead developer on this project, a total of 4 developers*

 Q: **Please describe some of the key activities of the project to enable us understand its complexities and your tasks in the project**